callum-hart/mono/docs/final_draft.md

 Public

-Public declarations can only be overridden by pseudo classes derived from ancestry selectors:
+Public declarations can only be overridden by pseudo or modifier classes derived from ancestor selectors:

 td {
-  color<public>: darkgray;
+  background-color<public>: darkgray;
 }

-The td color can only be overridden by pseudo-classes of parent elements:
+The td background color can be overridden by pseudo-classes of parent elements:

 tr:hover td {
+  // can modify background-color
+}

+The td background color can also be overridden by modifier classes of parent elements:

+table.mode--readOnly td {
-  // can modify color
+  // can modify background-color
 }

 ***